dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 ### Overview
 1. [Setup](#1-setup) (15 min) - This section will guide you through the necessary steps to set up your project.
 2. [Building the canister](#2-building-the-canister) (45 min) - In this section, we will build out our message board ICP Canister.
-3. [Deploy and Interact With our Canister](#3-build-and-deploy-our-canister) (15 min) - In this section, we will interact with the Todo canister via our command line and the Candid web interface.
+3. [Deploy and Interact With our Canister](#3-build-and-deploy-our-canister) (15 min) - In this section, we will interact with the message-board canister via our command line and the Candid web interface.
 4. [Conclusion](#4-conclusion) (1 min) - Finally, we will conclude this tutorial and give you some ideas on how to continue.

 If you want to skip to the complete code, you can find the GitHub repository [here](https://github.com/dacadeorg/icp-message-board-rust).